-Winter activities at the cottage
+Winter fun at the cottage

-Top winter activities at the cottage
+Best winter activities at the cottage

 Disclosure: This post contains affiliate links to products.
 Cottage Tips may receive a commission for purchases made through these links.

-The fish don’t stop feeding in the winter.
+Fish don’t stop feeding in the winter.
 In fact, some anglers think the best time to catch perch, walleye, pike, and lake trout is during the winter months.

 You can check out our full list of the gear you need at the ice fishing equipment for beginners page.